AdobeDocs/experience-manager-64.en/help/assets/metadata-schemas.md

 ## Defining mandatory metadata {#defining-mandatory-metadata}

 You can define mandatory fields at a folder level, which is enforced on assets that are uploaded to the folder.
 If you upload assets with missing metadata for the mandatory fields defined earlier, a visual indication for missing metadata appears on the assets in the Card view.

+>[!NOTE]
+>
+>A metadata field can be defined as mandatory based on the value of another field.
+In the Cards view, AEM does not display the warning message about missing metadata for such mandatory metadata fields.

 1. Click the AEM logo and then navigate to **Tools** &gt; **Assets** &gt; **Metadata Schemas**.
 The **Metadata Schema Forms** page is displayed.
 1. Save the default metadata form as a custom form.
 For example, save it as `my_default`.